nautes-labs/website/src/en/guide/user-guide/code-repo.md

 # Maintain Code Repository and its Authorization

-Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for deploying applications in Nautes.
+Before starting this section, please ensure that you have read the [Main Process](main-process.md) section to understand the main process and related terminology for running pipelines and deploying applications in Nautes.

 A code repository used for storing a project's source code, pipeline configurations, or deployment manifests.
 Only Git is supported.